 From the August 2010 intake onwards, the Department has introduced significant changes so as to make graduate studies more rigorous and give students more exposure to different areas of the discipline.
 The goal is to create a more vibrant and scholarly milieu for graduate students to engage in peer evaluation and grow into well-rounded scholars who are competent beyond their chosen areas of specialisation.

 Part of the new programme requirements involves graduate students attending and presenting at the Department Seminar Series and Graduate Seminar Series.
-Students are expected to keep close watch on the seminar listings on both our Department's website and our Sociology blog (which posts information about the graduate seminars).
+Students are expected to keep close watch on the seminar listings on our Department's website.
 They are expected to contact the respective seminar convenors/chairs when they are ready to present their papers.

 Please address enquiries to email@example.com.